 This tutorial teaches you how to change the colors of an image in Photoshop.
 The steps include opening the original photo, selecting the area where you want to change the color, and then choosing a new color from the palette.

 After capturing an image, many of us think of changing the color of a photo.
-It can be background or partial color changing of an image.
+It can be a background or partial color change of an image.

 Change the Partial Colors of a Photo in Photoshop

-For this method, we choose the below image.
+For this method, we choose the below original image.

-Pick the Quick Selection Mode from the Options Bar.
+Pick the Quick Selection tool from the Options Bar.

 Always go with a more solid background in this method and make a selection around the solid colors.

-We will change the image’s dress color, so for selecting the dress, press Ctrl / Cmd + Shift + I. We are not touching any portion of the person’s body, and deselected areas will be unchanged.
+We will change the image’s dress color, so press Ctrl / Cmd + Shift + I to select the dress.
+Again, we are not touching any portion of the person’s body, and deselected areas will be unchanged.